About FTA Freight Councils

 - network with your peers in the industry

-During the June 2016 meetings, Freight Councils discussed:
+During the October and November 2016 meetings, Freight Council members discussed:

 Any FTA member can attend any of our regional Freight Councils – if you usually attend one and cannot make the date please feel free to register at another.

-The next round of meetings will take place in October and November 2016; meetings are free for members to participate in.
+The next round of meetings will take place in January 2017 (further details will be available shortly); meetings are free for members to participate in.

 If you are an FTA member and would like see exact dates and venues for future meetings please visit the members' council homepage, and to request to attend any meeting please contact Tracy Seager at email@example.com or telephone 01892 55 22 85.